PrometheanDissident/prometheandissident.github.io/pages/democracy.md

 permalink: /democracy/
 ---

+## By the People, or for the People?

 ## Democracy as a Dogma

 Democracy, or a government which is ruled by the people either directly or indirectly, is dogmatically upheld as an inherent good.
 Under this view, systems of government are good because they allow people to have a say, and thus any oppressive set of policies will be voted out by the people.
 Anyone who disagrees with democracy to any degree or expresses skepticism of it is often seen with suspicion.
 But it should be noted that many areas of life are undemocratic and we don't particularly care about it.
 For example, rights enshrined in constitutions or related documents in countries are undemocratically upheld, as majority votes either directly or indirectly would not necessarily lead to them being removed or modified, even if it was the "will of the people".
 In a sense, rights can be said to be anything which is granted in a state which exists outside of public debate.